arashimoya/TaxiApp/README.md

 - [x] 1.
 As an user I want to open the map to see pick-up address, so I can drive to the customer.
 - [x] 2.
 As an user I want to open the map to see destination address, so I can drive customer to his destination
 - [x] 3.
 As an user I want to see the train arrivals in the timetable, so I can know earlier when the potential customers will get picked-up.
 - [x] 4.
-As an user I want to choose the train station, so I can see the timetable for the chosen train station.
+As an user I want to choose the train station, so I can see the timetable for the chosen train station. //works only for Danish Train Stations and includes other public transportation methods.
 - [x] 5.
 As an user I want to accept an order, so I can drive the customer.
 - [ ] 6.
 As an user I want to decline an order, so I can cancel it.
 - [ ] 7.
 As an user I want to choose whether my car is occupied or free, so I can let the customer know if I am available.